mattsedlar/Regression_Models_Course_Project/Report.md

 factor(am)manual            7.709        2.503     3.080      0.005
 disp:factor(am)manual      -0.031        0.011    -2.745      0.010

-This is illustrated in Figure 2, which also shows that very few cars with manual transmissions exist beyond the average displacement and the two that do have leverage on the regression line (see Appendix D).
+This is illustrated in Figure 2, which also shows that very few cars with manual transmissions exist beyond the average displacement and the two that do have leverage on the regression line (see Appendix C).

 #### Figure 2